bigmeaningsmall/BMS-InputManager/README.md

 This repository provides an event-driven input management system for Unity using the **Unity Input System**.
 It simplifies input handling by exposing events for various gamepad controls, allowing developers to subscribe and react to inputs efficiently.

-The input action map is created for gamepad and keyboard primarily.
+The input action map is created for gamepad primarily.
+Keyboard binding are added but require custom mapping and configuration depending on your input control requirements.

 ![InputManagerGamepad_01](https://github.com/user-attachments/assets/7410817e-5667-4fe1-a700-73e12c11f392)